 What is Hyperpigmentation?

-Although increased melanin provides protection from harmful effects of UV radiation, including photodamage and skin cancers, it also make darker skin types more vulnerable to pigmentation issues as a result of overproduction of melanin.
+Although increased melanin provides protection from harmful effects of UV radiation, including photodamage and skin cancers, it also makes darker skin types more vulnerable to pigmentation issues as a result of the overproduction of melanin.

 There are different types of hyperpigmentation (melasma, ashy dermatosis and more) but we'll be focusing on Post-Inflammatory Hyperpigmentation in this article.